-- 2. A groundwater management program is implemented which will allow for additional development without contribution to groundwater overdraft; or - 3.
-The Board of Supervisors determines that new information is available which indicates that the technical data upon which the original findings were based is no longer valid.
+- (1) Alternative water sources which compensate for the existing overdraft and supply the affected area are developed; - (2) A groundwater management program is implemented which will allow for additional - development without contribution to groundwater overdraft; or - (3) The Board of Supervisors determines that new information is available which indicates that - the technical data upon which the original findings were based is no longer valid. [

-7.70.140 Abatement--Investigation.
+7.70.140 Abatement-Investigation.

-The Health Officer may, upon reasonable cause to believe that an abandoned well, a cathodic protection well, or any other well, may potentially either contaminate or pollute groundwater, investigate the situation to determine whether such potential threat to groundwater quality or present nuisance, does, in fact exist.
-The Health Officer shall have the power upon presenting identification to any person apparently in control of the premises to enter upon any such premises between the hours of 8:00 a.m. and 6:00 p.m., to discover or inspect any thing or condition which may indicate such a nuisance or threat to groundwater quality.
+The Health Officer may, upon reasonable cause to believe that an abandoned well, a cathodic protection well, or any other well or boring that may potentially either contaminate or pollute groundwater, investigate the situation to determine whether such potential threat to groundwater quality or present nuisance does, in fact, exist.
+The Health Officer shall have the power upon presenting identification to any person apparently in control of the premises to enter upon any such premises between the hours of 8:00 a.m. and 6:00 p.m. to discover or inspect any thing or condition which may indicate such a nuisance or threat to groundwater quality.
 The Health Officer may examine such premises, things or conditions, take such samples and make such tests as needed and take other steps reasonably necessary for the proper investigation and determination of whether a nuisance or threat to groundwater quality exists.